-In 2020, favourable longevity assumption updates, modeling refinements, and gains on the sale of GLC and IPSI were partially offset by strengthening of policyholder behaviour, and economic and asset related assumptions.
+In 2021, favourable economic and asset related assumption updates, modelling refinements and longevity assumption updates were partially offset by strengthening of policyholder behaviour, mortality, and morbidity assumption updates, and the impact of the new standards.

-Other of \$(68) in 2020 is due to restructuring costs in Corporate.
+Other of \$(31) in 2021 is due to transaction costs related to acquisitions and the disposition of a business in Europe.

-Pre-tax earnings on surplus decreased by \$97 in 2020 compared to 2019 primarily due to higher financing costs.
+Pre-tax earnings on surplus decreased by \$134 in 2021 compared to 2020 primarily due to lower realized gains in Europe and Capital and Risk Solutions, lower other investment income across all regions and lower seed capital gains in Canada.

-Subsidiaries of The Canada Life Assurance Company $^{\scriptscriptstyle (1)}$
+Subsidiaries of The Canada Life Assurance Company $^{(1)}$